Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 6.4

 - Add export celebrations and export new moons boards.
+- Add option to set the corner of the desktop to place reminder boxes.
 - Fix navigation box location when the taskbar is not at the bottom of the screen.
 - Code refactoring and improve code quality.